kooldrmony/News-Scrapper/README.md

 1. NodeJS
 2. ExpressJS
 3. Heroku
-4. Handlebars
+4. MongoDB
-5. MYSQL
-6. ORM

 ## **NPM Packages Used**

-There were several NPM packages used in this application which are Method-Override, Express and Body-Parser.
+This application utilizes several NPM packages with in the application.
+The NPM packages used are Express, Body-{arser, Logger, Mongoose, Cheerio and Request.